manufacturing robots

 • ScreenShots

-The detailed process document is useful as a reference and saves a lot of time, but a diagram or process map helps you to visualise the whole process.
-However, it shows the interaction between process components and emphasize that concept phase of the investment lifecycle and is intended to describe the conceptual design of the proposed system.
-This document provides a framework for more detailed requirements and design activities in the later phases of the project.
-Therefore, if the process is complex and it is necessary to create multiple workflows integrating, the diagram can be reused for each step of the automation.
+This document provides a framework for more detailed requirements and design activities in later phases of the project.
+Therefore, if the process is complex and it is necessary to create multiple integrated workflows, the diagram can be reused for each step of the automation.

 Selecting the wrong industrial robot

-Readability Simple script code
+Readability of simple script code

 Rushing into automation